Skip to main content

 • Officials can access their 1099 electronically from the Assignr website.

-• The 1099-NEC will be issued on behalf of your organization, using the EIN for your organization.
+• The 1099-NEC will be issued on behalf of your organization, using the legal name and EIN for your organization.

 • In late January, we send an email to each official who was issued a 1099-NEC form, along with instructions on how to access it.